MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 A report can be set up with multiple report layouts, which you can switch among as required. <!--You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
 For more information, see [Create a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).-->

-There are two important aspects of report layouts that will influence how you work with layout: the layout type and the layout source.
+There are two important aspects of report layouts that will influence how you work with layout: the *layout type* and the *layout source*.
 The layout type indicates the kind of file that the layout is based on.
 The layout source indicates the original of the layout.

 ## Layout types